bnbullock/Pewlett-Hackard-Analysis/README.md

 ## Results

-To prepare the different analyses, the original data was loaded into different database tables and relationships establised to give us a working understanding of the database structure.
+To prepare the different analyses requested by PH, the original data was loaded into postgreSQL database tables and relationships establised to give us a working understanding of the data structure.
 The following entity relationship diagram(ERD) was designed to provide implementation guidance and as a documentary guide for future reference.

 ![ERD Model](images/EmployeeDB_ERD.png)